oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 HDF5 for Python (h5py) is a general-purpose Python interface to the Hierarchical Data Format library, version 5.
 HDF5 is a versatile, mature scientific software library designed for the fast, flexible storage of enormous amounts of data.

-**URL**
+**More Information**

 https://www.h5py.org/

 **Available Versions**::

-    2.10.0-intel-2020a-Python-3.8.2
+    2.10.0-fosscuda-2019b-Python-3.7.4
     2.9.0-foss-2019a
     2.10.0-foss-2019b-Python-3.7.4
+    2.10.0-foss-2020a-Python-3.8.2
+    3.1.0-fosscuda-2020b
+    3.2.1-foss-2021a
     2.10.0-fosscuda-2020a-Python-3.8.2
     3.1.0-foss-2020b
-    2.10.0-fosscuda-2019b-Python-3.7.4
-    3.1.0-fosscuda-2020b
-    3.2.1-foss-2021a
-    2.10.0-foss-2020a-Python-3.8.2
+    2.10.0-intel-2020a-Python-3.8.2

 help2man